 Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers.
 Learn more.

-Earlier in 2018, the Chicago Tribune analyzed Chicago's drinking water and discovered that 30 percent of 2,797 homes where tap water was sampled had lead concentrations higher than 5 parts per billion (ppb), the highest level the US Food & Drug Administration allows in bottled water.
+In early 2018, the Chicago Tribune analyzed Chicago's drinking water and discovered that 30 percent of 2,797 homes where tap water was sampled had lead concentrations higher than 5 parts per billion (ppb), the highest level the US Food & Drug Administration allows in bottled water.
 Nearly 70 percent of homes tested had some lead in their water.
 The limit set by the Environmental Protection Agency for lead in tap water is 15 ppb.
 There is no known "safe" level.

 City parks in Chicago have a lead problem, too.
 Tests found dangerously high lead levels in many of Chicago’s 1,250 outdoor drinking fountains — two at Gompers Park returned lead levels of 75 and 50 ppb, for example.
 Officials at the Chicago Park District tried running the fountains continuously to flush out lead, but later decided to turn off about half the fountains and marked them for removal, the Tribune reported.